sktime/sktime/docs/source/developer_guide/testing_framework.rst

 Adding fixture variables
 ~~~~~~~~~~~~~~~~~~~~~~~~

-One-off fixture variables can be added using ``pytest`` basic functionality.
+One-off fixture variables (localized to one or a few tests)
+should be added using ``pytest`` basic functionality, such as immutable constants,
+``pytest.fixture`` or ``pytest.mark.parameterize``.
+Extending ``pytest_generate_tests``
+can also be considered in this case, if it makes the tests more (and not less) readable.

-Fixtures used throughout module or package level tests should be added to the
+In contrast, fixtures used throughout module or package level tests should typically be added to the
 fixture generation process called by ``pytest_generate_tests``.

 This requires: